ML & Investing Part 1: From Linear Regression to Ensembles of Decision Stumps

 One option would be to let each individual model vote for its prediction and then let the overall model take whichever prediction gets a majority of votes.
 Boosting improves upon this by considering the accuracy of the individual models.
 Without getting into the details, a simple majority vote is replaced with a weighted-majority vote, where each model's weight is a function of its accuracy on the weighted set of examples on which it was trained.
 That is, models that were more accurate on the weighted training examples get more weight in the vote than those that were less accurate.

 While we still need to discuss how to build the individual models, this completes the description of the AdaBoost algorithm for building and applying an ensemble of models.
 This approach, particularly when used with types of decision tree models, like the decision stumps we will study next, has been called the best "off the shelf" ML algorithm.
-While no ML algorithm works best for all problems, boosting gives good results for a broad range of problems and (at least at one time) state-of-the-art results for several important such as click prediction on search results or ads.
+While no ML algorithm works best for all problems, boosting gives good results for a broad range of problems and (at least at one time) state-of-the-art results for several important uses like click prediction on search results or ads.

 The power of ensembling is such that we can still build powerful ensemble models even when the individual models in the ensembles are extremely simple.
 We will take advantage of this by making our individual models be decision stumps, nearly the simplest models you could imagine.

 The simplest model we could construct would just guess the same label for every new example, no matter what it looked like.
 The accuracy of such a model would be best if we guess whichever answer, 1 or 0, is most common in the data.
-If, say, 60% of the examples are 1s, then we'll get 60% accuracy just by guessing 1 every time.
+If, for instance, 60% of the examples are 1s, then we'll get 60% accuracy just by guessing 1 every time.

 Decision stumps improve upon this by splitting the examples into two subsets based on the value of one feature.
 Each stump chooses a feature, say X2, and a threshold, T, and then splits the examples into the two groups on either side of the threshold.
 For each of these subsets, we still use the simplest model — just guessing the most common value within the subset — but we now give different answers for the two sides.

 To find the decision stump that best fits the examples, we can try every feature of the input along with every possible threshold and see which one gives the best accuracy.
 While it naively seems like there are an infinite number of choices for the threshold, two different thresholds are only meaningfully different if they put some examples on different sides of the split.
-To try every possibility, then, we can sort the examples by the feature in question and try one threshold falling between each adjacent pair of examples.
+To try every possibility, we can sort the examples by the feature in question and try one threshold falling between each adjacent pair of examples.

 The algorithm just described can be improved further, but even this simple version is extremely fast in comparison to other ML algorithms (e.g., training neural networks).

 To see this algorithm in action, let's consider a problem that NFL general managers need to solve: predicting how college wide receivers will do in the NFL.
 We can approach this as a supervised learning problem by using past players as examples.
-Here are examples of receivers drafted in 2014.
+Below are examples of receivers drafted in 2014.
 Each one includes some information known about them at the time along with their average receiving yards per game in the NFL from 2014 to 2016:

 Any application of these techniques to wide receivers would try to predict NFL performance from a number of factors including, at the very least, some measure of the player's athleticism and some measure of their college performance.
 Here, I've simplified to just one of each: their time in the 40-yard dash (one measure of athleticism) and their receiving yards per game in college.